SteveDunn/PacManBlazor/readme.md

 PLAY IT NOW!  https://pacmanblazor.azurewebsites.net/

 This is a project I started in order to expirement with Blazor/WebAssembly.
-I wanted to see it was feasible to use Blazor to write a game in C# that runs at 60FPS.
+I wanted to see if it was feasible to use Blazor to write a game in C# that runs at 60FPS.

 ## The answer is mostly YES.